 - In a separate bowl, stir together the banana, coconut oil, sugar, matcha and the flax egg.
 Fold the oat mixture into the banana mixture, stirring just until combined.

-- Spoon the mixture onto the prepared baking to make 8 cookies, spacing them 1-2 inches apart.
+- Spoon the mixture onto the prepared baking sheet (using an ice cream scoop, if you have one) spacing the cookies 1-2 inches apart.
 Bake until lightly golden, 12-14 minutes.
 Transfer the cookies to a cooling rack and let sit for 10 minutes before eating.

 - Calories: 187